 The floor area ratio (FAR) is a tool for regulating the intensity of development.
-Minimum floor area ratios help to ensure that the intensity of development is controlled.
+Minimum floor area ratios help to ensure that the intensity of development is controlled and that more intense forms are confined to appropriate mixed use zones. areas of the downtown.
 In some cases, FAR densities are provided for provision of a public benefit or amenity to the community.